SPARC-FAIR-Codeathon/KnowMore/README.md

 Our back-end consists of a flask-server that communicates with osparc.
 The documentation for using/editing it is [available here](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/README.flask.md).

 ## License
-KnowMore is distributed under the MIT License.
+KnowMore is fully Open Source and distributed under the very permissive MIT License.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/LICENSE) for more information.

 <!-- ## FAIR practices -->